Fall 2021 Writing Tutoring will Begin Tuesday August 17

 A consultant will provide brief comments and guiding questions on the essays in order to help students better understand their own grammatical needs and to pinpoint the areas within the writing that may need clarification.
 The Writing Center responds only ONE TIME per paper.

-COL MO5 is a 0 unit course.
+To use tutoring services, students will be enrolled in COL M05, "Supervised Tutoring across the Curriculum."
+COL M05 is a 0 unit course.
 It is not graded.
 It does not appear on transcripts.
 It is free to all currently registered Moorpark College students.

 Moorpark College is committed to providing an equal opportunity to students, employees, and the public, regardless of race, color, religion, gender, national origin, disability, age, sexual orientation, marital status, or veteran status.
-Please call (805) 378-1400 x 1696 or see the catalog for more details.
+Please call (805) 553-4850 or see the catalog for more details.